 Queue depth refers to the maximum LUN queue depth to report for target devices.
+Queue depth refers to the maximum LUN queue depth to report for target devices.
 Values range from 0-65535.
-The default value for ESXi 6.x and 7.x is 64.
+The default value for ESXi 7.0 is 64.